 What is the Effectiveness of Stem Cell Transplant?

-A study titled “Motixafortide and Stem Cell Transplants for Multiple Myeloma” by the National Cancer Institute, published in 2023 highlights that optimal stem cell mobilization significantly enhances recovery rates and reduces hospitalization time, with over 93% of patients achieving the required stem cell count for transplantation
+A study titled “Motixafortide and Stem Cell Transplants for Multiple Myeloma” by the National Cancer Institute, published in 2023 highlights that optimal stem cell mobilization significantly enhances recovery rates and reduces hospitalization time, with over 93% of patients achieving the required stem cell count for transplantation.

 For those suffering from non-malignant blood disorders like sickle cell disease and thalassemia, stem cell transplants are transformative, equipping patients with a functional blood system and the potential for a cure or significant symptom relief.